examdawn/NEP2020_2023_BCA/4thsem/Operating-System-Concepts/solved/unit4.md

 exclude: true
 ---

+> [!WARNING]
+> This Page is incomplete and answers will be added soon.
+4/7 Remaining.

 # Operating System Concepts - Unit 4 Solved

 ## Q1.
 Give a brief overview on static, dynamic linking and dynamic loading in the context of memory management
+TODO

 ## Q2.
 Explain the functions of Memory Management along with Hardware, Address Spaces
 - ***Functions of Memory Management***
     - **Allocation & Deallocation**: